Space-time nature of causality: The topology of causality

 where: $H^{i}_{X}=-P(\mathfrak{s}_i^X)\log(P(\mathfrak{s}_i^X)),$ $H^{j}_{Y}=-P(\mathfrak{s}_j^Y)\log(P(\mathfrak{s}_j^Y)),$ and $H^{i,j}_{XY}=-P(\mathfrak{s}_{k}^{XY})$ $\log(P(\mathfrak{s}_{k}^{XY})),$ with $k$ representing the cell formed by the overlapping of the higher-order row $i$ with the higher-order column $j$.
 Therefore, MI is just the average of PMI over cells of the partition.
 In the following, we consider a normalized variant of PMI, named normalized Pointwise Mutual Information (nPMI), introduced in Ref.\cite{pmi}, and defined as:

 The advantage of the nPMI over PMI is the reduction of the sensitivity of the measure to short time-series.

-Using nPMI in the partitions considered in Fig. \ref{fig:CaMI_logistics}, we can calculate the amount of information exchanged between variables $X$ and $Y$, when they are being encoded by symbolic sequences of different lengths.
-As we shall see in the next section, this quantity actually can be used to infer the directionality of the flow of information being transferred.
+Using nPMI in the partitions considered in Fig. \ref{fig:CaMI_logistics}, we can calculate the amount of information exchanged between variables $X$ and $Y$.
+The nMPI values for each cell represent the contribution of specific symbolic sequences (time nature of causality), or of particular variables domains (spatial nature of causality) contributing to the information transferred from $X$ to $Y$.

 Figure \ref{fig:npmi} shows the nPMI for two directed coupled Logistic maps for an order-5 partition $\mathcal{C}^{XY}$ as the order of the partition along the variable $Y$ in Fig. \ref{fig:CaMI_logistics}(a).
 The surprising fact is that nPMI is larger for a special union of cells enclosed by one of the solutions of $\mathcal{U}^{-3}(l_1^Y)$ that forms closed curves.
 We call these special union of cells, causal bubbles, from its closed graphical representation.
 We can see that the bubbles are areas containing trajectory points responsible for a large amount of information exchanged between $X$ and $Y,$ and as explained in the following, a consequence of the fact that $X\to Y.$